CZ-NIC/dns-probe/README.md

 wget -nv http://download.opensuse.org/repositories/home:CZ-NIC:dns-probe/xUbuntu_16.04/Release.key -O Release.key
 ```

-Now you need to add the signing key to your system, update the repository list and then you can finally install the DNS probe:
+The remaining steps are then identical for all distributions: the signing key is added to the system keyring, the repository list
+is updated, and finally the DNS Probe package is installed:

 ```shell
 sudo apt-key add - < Release.key